Joel-Milla/html_css_cheetsheet/README.md

 ## Features
 - Contains my own notes and tags that I consider important about HTML in the form of tables with a small description of each tag.
-- Contains my own notes of the properties I use the most coupled with a small description in the form of tables.
+- Contains my own notes of the properties I use the most of CSS coupled with a small description in the form of tables.
 It also includes my notes on making a website responsive.
+- Contains important notes and methods about javascript related to web development and a small description of each method.

 ## Technologies Used
 - HTML5